danilojezernik/angular-rxjs-faq/angular/en/README.md

 ## 65. What is unsubscribe in Angular?
 Why is it important?
 What are the ways to unsubscribe?

 ## 66. What is change detection?
 How does onPush work?
 Why is onPush important?

-## 67. What is Angular SSR (Server-Side Rendering)?
-What are the pros and cons of SSR?

 ## 68. How to use standalone components in Angular?
 What are the benefits?